-This code can be used for an additional appointment (whether or not on the same day as the first appointment), or a significantly longer single appointment, required to complete a primary eye examination in practice premises for a patient with complex needs, when more time to complete the examination is needed.
+This code can be used for each additional appointment (whether or not on the same day as the first appointment), or a significantly longer single appointment, required to complete a primary eye examination in practice premises for a patient with complex needs, when more time to complete the examination is needed.
 This code should be claimed in addition to the relevant primary eye examination fee.
+This code must not be used more than once per day for the same patient.